JonahPlusPlus/shopify_challenge/README.md

 Rather than use CRUD commands directly (which would be difficult to secure), the webapp uses a mixture of templating and specific transactional API calls (if something goes wrong in the API call, all changes to the database are rolled back)

+Transactional API calls:

 `/api/v1/checkout` is used on the Shopping page to create an order

 `/api/v1/additem` is used on the Inventory page to add items to inventory

+### Language, Frameworks & Dependencies
+* Ruby, as language of choice
+* Rails, for server framework (since Shopify uses it, I figured it would be good if I did too)
+* Bootstrap, for basic styling
+* JQuery, for easier JS
+* dartsass-rails, for CSS preprocessing

 ### TODO